 There is usually a maximum number of hours or days per month insurance covers for therapy sessions.

-Once the number of sessions have been maxed out for that year or month, therapy is no longer covered.
+Once the number of sessions has been maxed out for that year or month, therapy is no longer covered.

 When it comes to health insurance coverage for CME therapy, here are a few things to keep in mind:

 - Health insurance either covers a portion or none at all.

 - Most of the time, intensive therapy is an uncovered service so families have to pay all or some of the cost out-of-pocket.

 - On average, CME sessions cost a family out-of-pocket anywhere between $2,000 to $8,000 per child (for a one to three-week program).

 That is one of the main downfalls parents express when it comes to their child attending an intensive therapy clinic or an at-home therapy program with a certified CME therapist.

 Keep in mind, you choose the number of hours your child receives.

 Plus, an initial evaluation is done to see what your child’s best options are.